Pros and cons of crowdfunding for business

 Potential failure to meet goals

 Crowdfunding platforms commonly require businesses to return all funds to donors if they don’t meet their fundraising goal.
-As of November 2022, only 40 percent of crowdfunding campaigns on the popular platform Kickstarter were able to achieve their goal.
+As of May 2023, only 40 percent of crowdfunding campaigns on the popular platform Kickstarter achieved their goal.

 Fees can be steep